John Lewis Broadband Review: Overview

 However, if you do not, then there is a £49.99 line installation fee, which covers the cost of an engineer to come out and install a line for you.

 John Lewis also offer a free home move, so if you know you’re going to be moving house soon, then don’t panic as John Lewis will take care of the move for you without any fees.

 John Lewis Broadband Review: Customer Service

 This is one of the strong points of being with John Lewis home broadband; they pride themselves on the levels of customer service they give.

-John Lewis broadband support are based purely in the UK, they give you 24/7 access to their UK based call centers that are happy to help with all of your queries, no matter how big or small.
+John Lewis broadband support is based purely in the UK, they give you 24/7 access to their UK based call centres that are happy to help with all of your queries, no matter how big or small.

 We called John Lewis broadband support to have a chat and gather some information for this broadband review, they were delighted to speak to us and gave us lots of information without being pushy and trying to sign us up immediately.